Divorce & Family Law

-Keep in mind, my goal is to negotiate a reasonable settlement for my clients.
+Keep in mind, my goal is to negotiate a reasonable settlement for our clients.
 I will always go to trial if I have to, but a divorce trial is usually a worst case scenario that will leave everyone involved in a worse state when it’s all over.
 If you are looking for a guy who will pound the table, call opposing counsel names, and get emotionally involved, I can give you a few names.
 That approach does not benefit my clients and it is not how I handle cases.
 I take a more nuanced approach, trying to resolve issues before they come to a head.
-I prefer strategy over theatrics; my clients tend to agree.
+I prefer strategy over theatrics.

-On rare occasions, married couples have figured out that they want to get divorced and are able to come to an agreement on the terms without involving lawyers.
+Some married couples have figured out that they want to get divorced and are able to come to an agreement on the terms without involving lawyers.
 When that happens, I can help one of the spouses prepare all of the documents necessary to move forward with an uncontested divorce.
 Of course, it is always possible that what was once an uncontested divorce will run into a roadblock and become a contested divorce.
-In that case, I am well equipped to litigate the case through to the end.
+If so, I am well equipped to litigate the case through to the end or refer it to a colleague.
 Either way, I have you covered.

 What Kind of Cases Do I Take?

-I tend to only take on divorce and family cases that fit certain criteria.
+I tend to only take on divorce cases that fit certain criteria.
 Typically, those cases are divorces that are primarily focused on division of assets, uncontested divorce matters, and adoptions.

 I evaluated all possible cases on a case-by-case basis, but in general I do not take any of the following cases: